Maseno University: History

-Maseno University started in October 1990 as a constituent college of Moi University and became a full fledged university 11 years later in 2001.
+In October 1990, Maseno Government Training Institute was merged with Siriba Teacher’s Training College to form Maseno University College as a constituent college of Moi University.
+It became a full fledged university 11 years later in 2001.
 It is an accredited university, enacted by an Act of Parliament in 1991.

-At the December 2008 graduation ceremony, the President of Kenya, Mwai Kibaki, appointed Professor Frida Karani, PhD, as the second chancellor, after the expiry of the tenure of William Wamalwa.
+At the December 2008 graduation ceremony, the president Mwai Kibaki, appointed Professor Frida Karani, as the second chancellor, after the expiry of the tenure of William Wamalwa.
 The new chancellor was honoured by Maseno University, receiving the Doctor of Education honoris causa before presiding over the ninth graduation ceremony on 17 December 2009.

 The vice-chancellor was appointed on 18 February 2011, succeeding Professor Frederick N. Onyango.